lambdamikel/picoram2090/README.md

 - Comfortable UI: 5 buttons and OLED display.

-- 16 memory banks: the currently active memory bank can selected manually via the UI or by program; each bank hosts a full Microtronic RAM.
+- 16 user memory banks: the currently active memory bank can selected manually via the UI or by program; each bank hosts a full Microtronic RAM.